ballerina-platform/module-ballerinax-github/githubwebhook3/Module.md

 import wso2/githubwebhook3;
 ```

-**Obtaining the Access Token to Run the Sample**
+**Obtaining the Access Token to run the Sample**

-1. In your [GitHub profile settings](https://github.com/settings/profile), go to **Developer settings -> Personal access tokens**.
+1. In your [GitHub profile settings](https://github.com/settings/profile), click **Developer settings**, and then click **Personal access tokens**.
-2. Generate a new token with at least the `admin:repo_hook` scope for webhook related functionality.
+2. Generate a new token with at least the `admin:repo_hook` scope for webhook-related functionality.

-This access token needs to be specified when specifying the subscription parameters as the service annotation.
+This access token needs to be specified when configuring the subscription parameters of the service annotation.
 ```ballerina
 @websub:SubscriberServiceConfig {
     path: "/webhook",